apache/inlong-website/docs/administration/template_management.md

 - Select the pre-configured template and click Save.
   ![img.png](img/use_template_3.png)

-  After, you have successfully used the field template.
+  After these steps, you have successfully used the field template.